asaigal2/Mini-Projects/README.md

 # Mini-Projects
-I am doing 15 days of ML Mini Projects:
+I am doing 15 days of Data Science/ML Mini Projects:

 **Project 1**: Wine Quality Classification
 The dataset was obtained online from the UCI Machine Learning Repository.
 It includes approximately 5000 variations of white wine, with features such as citric acid levels, pH, alcohol, acidity, density, and more.
 The dataset also includes a quality measure ranging from 0 to 10.The data was cleaned using Python to handle missing values, normalize features, and prepare it for modeling.